Here is my guide on how to clean and declutter your house fast.

 Throw out the obvious items first

-Once you start decluttering, you’ll first want to toss out the items that are blatantly of no use to you.
+Once you start decluttering, you’ll first want to toss out the items that are clearly of no use to you.

 These could be old CDs, expired cosmetics products, old batteries, magazines and books you don’t need, old school books, expired coupons, old bills, and so on.